Qualcomm details Cloud AI 100 chipset, announces developer kit

 - PCI2: 75 watts, 400 TOPS

 The first Cloud AI 100-powered device — the Cloud Edge AI Development Kit — is scheduled to arrive in October.
 It looks similar to a wireless router, with a black shell and an antenna held up by a plastic stand.
-But it runs CentOS 8.0 and packs a Dual M.2 Cloud AI 100, Qualcomm Snapdragon 865 system-on-chip, a Snapdragon X55 5G modem, and an NVMe SSD.
+But it runs CentOS 8.0 and packs a Dual M.2 Cloud AI 100, a Qualcomm Snapdragon 865 system-on-chip, a Snapdragon X55 5G modem, and an NVMe SSD.

-The Cloud AI 100 and products powered by it integrate a full range of developer tools, including compilers, debuggers, profilers, monitors, servicing, chip debuggers, and quantizers.
+The Cloud AI 100 and products it powers integrate a full range of developer tools, including compilers, debuggers, profilers, monitors, servicing, chip debuggers, and quantizers.
 They also support runtimes like ONNX, Glow, and XLA, as well as machine learning frameworks such as TensorFlow, PyTorch, Keras, MXNet, Baidu’s PaddlePaddle, and Microsoft’s Cognitive Toolkit for applications like computer vision, speech recognition, and language translation.